Posted on

 Cabinetmakers

-Cabinetmakers This massive natural resource became part and parcel of Vermont’s survival and of its unique culture.
+cabinetmakers This massive natural resource became part and parcel of Vermont’s survival and of its unique culture.
 It has been estimated that more than 900 independent cabinetmakers existed in Vermont between 1700s and the early 1800s.
 Indeed they often advertised their work in Newspapers in Boston, Philadelphia and New York.
 Out of this wood working culture, craftsman from the “Green Mountain” state sought to differentiate themselves from other wood workers around the country.

 Bennington Vermont